Strength and Conditioning Coordinator

 Assistant Strength and Conditioning Coordinator

-Coach Ruffino is a Certified Strength and Conditioning Specialist (C.S.C.S.) by the National Strength and Conditioning Association and is a Certified Sports Performance Coach by the United States Weightlifting Association.
+He is a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association (NSCA) and is U.S. Weightlifting certified (USAW).